63 Moons to challenge Sebi order in STP services case | Business

 The company stressed that Sebi's latest order is only related to STP services and has nothing to do with any other technology services by the group.
 "Sebi coming out with such an order after over seven years, especially when the issue of fit and proper is still sub-judice will be disturbing the smooth functioning of the market," it said.

+It also said that allegation of undue influence of the promoter is unfounded.
+In a separate statement, 63 Moons said its trading platform ODIN and Exchange Technology are not impacted by the Sebi order.

-It also said that allegation of undue influence of promoter is unfounded.
-Shares of 63 Moons were down nearly five per cent at Rs 85.35 in afternoon trade on the BSE.
+"Revenue from STP gate service is approximately Rs 4 crore, which is 1.56 per cent of total revenue of 63 Moons.
+ODIN and Exchange Technology are not affected by the Sebi order at all," Keshav Samant, President & CEO (Brokerage Technology Solutions) and Mehmood Vaid, Head (Exchange Technology) at the company said in the statement.
+Shares of 63 Moons ended the trading session down nearly five per cent at Rs 85.35 on the BSE.

 - READ MORE ON: